 Kids games is a bit of a weird topic.
 Kids mature faster these days than before and many older kids are probably more interested in popular games like Fortnite.
 Thus, we focused more on grade school kids who might still be interested in educational games and games with child-friendly themes.
-Every game on this list is perfectly safe for kids and most of them don’t have things like micro-transactions.
+Every game on this list is perfectly safe for kids and most of them don’t have things like micro-transactions or offensive advertisements.
 Parents should be able to just hand their phone to their kids and let them play.
 Here are the best kids games for Android!

 Bubadu kids games